kanchan1910/kanchan1910/README.md

 <h2 align="center"> 👨‍💻 Who am I?</h2>
 <p align="center">
   <samp>
 I am a Computer Science undergraduate student at Jaipur Engineering College And Research Centre.
-I am a competitive programmer.I have thorough understanding of data structures, algorithms, and internals of Operating System, I am a curious learner passionate about problem-solving and optimization.I am an active participant on various programming grounds such as Leetcode , CodeChef, Codeforces, Google Kickstart, Leetcode, Hackerrank, Geeksforgeeks , Hackerearth.I am a GSSOC'21 participant.
-I love contributing to open source.I have been a part of Codechef Mentorship Program.
+I am a competitive programmer.I have thorough understanding of data structures, algorithms, and internals of Operating System, I am a curious learner passionate about problem-solving and optimization.I have proficient understanding of code versioning (using Git), I have quite good experience working with C++, Python, and SQL.
+I am GSSOc'21 participant.I love contributing to open source.I have been part of Codechef Mentorship Program.I have made some projects on deep learning using Pytorch.I have done data analysis aprojects.and i am an active participant on various programming grounds such as Leetcode , CodeChef, Codeforces, Google Kickstart, Leetcode, Hackerrank, Geeksforgeeks , Hackerearth.I am a GSSOC'21 participant.
+I love debugging.
 <br>
 I’m currently exploring Web development and improving my problem solving skills.